carbonplan/offsets-db-data/docs/data-processing.md

 We download a fresh copy of project and transaction data on a daily basis.
 While downloading, we make no changes to the raw data provided by the registries.
-All data are permanently archived and are made immediately available for download in a publicly available S3 bucket (see Data Access TK).
+All data are permanently archived and are made immediately available for download in a publicly available S3 bucket (see [Data Access](data-access.md)).

 We have no plans to release the code the directly interacts with registries.
 We decided to keep this part of OffsetsDB private in an effort to limit download requests from the registries.